-Self-employment tax catches most first-year sole props off guard.
-It's not the income tax — it's the 15.3% on top of income tax, the part W-2 employees never see because their employer pays half.
+Self-employment tax blindsides most first-year sole props.
+It's not the income tax.
+It's the 15.3% sitting on top of it, the part W-2 employees never see because their employer quietly pays half.

 Here's exactly how the IRS computes it.
 We pulled the formulas from Publication 334 and Schedule SE; you can replicate them in a spreadsheet.